MasalaMunch/fuzzier-matcher/README.md

 ## What makes it fuzzier?

 * Typos don't prevent a strong match.
 For example, `vrockhampton` will match strongly with `brockhampton`.
-* Thanks to string splitting, incorrect word orderings don't prevent a strong match.
+* Incorrect word orderings don't prevent a strong match.
 For example, `honey brockhampton` will match strongly with `brockhampton honey`.

 ## How fast is it?